-An equipment summary and usage listing can be found below, to help you become acquainted with this valuable resource that is available to students, staff and faculty of USF St. Petersburg and the USF System.
+An equipment summary and usage listing can be found below, to help you become acquainted with this valuable resource that is available to students, staff and faculty of consolidated USF and particularly the USF St. Petersburg campus.

 First Floor Information Commons Computers- Fifty Dell Optiplex 9010 desktop computers.
 These computers are arranged throughout the library, in quiet areas as well as throughout the library 1st Floor Atrium.

 Student Scanners - Available in the west side of the Information Commons, a Ricoh Multifunction Printer and Scanner has a page feeder for fast page scanning to PDF send via USF email.